Billy the Kid: Battle of Lincoln (1878)

-On the night of Sunday, July 14, McSween and the Regulators—now a group of fifty or sixty men—went to Lincoln and stationed themselves in the town among several buildings.
-At the McSween residence were McCarty, Florencio Chavez, Jose Chavez y Chavez, Jim French, Harvey Morris, Tom O'Folliard, and Yginio Salazar, among others.
+On the night of Sunday July 14, McSween and the Regulators—now a group of fifty or sixty men—went to Lincoln and stationed themselves in the town among several buildings.
+At the McSween residence were Bonney, Florencio Chavez, Jose Chavez y Chavez, Jim French, Harvey Morris, Tom O'Folliard, and Yginio Salazar, among others.
 Another group led by Marin Chavez and Doc Scurlock positioned themselves on the roof of a saloon.
 Henry Newton Brown, Dick Smith, and George Coe defended a nearby adobe bunkhouse.

-On Tuesday, July 16, newly appointed sheriff George Peppin sent sharpshooters to kill the McSween defenders at the saloon.
+On Tuesday July 16, newly appointed sheriff George Peppin sent sharpshooters to kill the McSween defenders at the saloon.
 Peppin's men retreated when one of the snipers, Charles Crawford, was killed by Fernando Herrera.
 Peppin then sent a request for assistance to Colonel Nathan Dudley, commandant of nearby Fort Stanton.
 In a reply to Peppin, Dudley refused to intervene but later arrived in Lincoln with troops, turning the battle in favor of the Murphy-Dolan faction.

-A shooting war broke out on Friday, July 19.
-McSween's supporters gathered inside his house; when Buck Powell and Deputy Sheriff Jack Long set fire to the building, the occupants began shooting.
-McCarty and the other men fled the building when all rooms but one were burning.
-During the confusion, Alexander McSween was shot and killed by Robert W. Beckwith, who was then shot and killed by McCarty.
+A gunfight broke out on Friday July 19.
+McSween's supporters gathered inside his house.
+When Buck Powell and Deputy Sheriff Jack Long set fire to the building, the occupants began shooting.
+Bonney and the other men fled the building when all rooms but one were burning.
+During the confusion, McSween was shot and killed by Robert W. Beckwith, who was then shot and killed by Bonney.